nightbox69/Speedruns/Games/Chrono-Cross/Notes/Any%-Good-Ending.md

 #### Dragoon (735/9)

+- Glenn - Get to Level 4
+- If Not Attacked and Glenn gets to Level 4:
+  - Leena - 2 / 3
+  - Glenn - Magnify
+  - Leena - Get to Level 5 (Skip if you're already Level 5)
+  - Serge - 1 - AquaBall
+  - Leena - Iceblast
+  - Glenn - Defend (or 2 / 2 if ahead of AP)
+  - Leena - AquaBall
+  - Glenn - 2 / 2 - AquaBeam
+- If Attacked:
   - Glenn - Get to Level 4 - Magnify
-- Leena - Get to Level 5 - IceBlast
+  - Leena - Get to Level 5
+  - Serge - 1 - AquaBall
+  - Leena - Iceblast
-- Serge - 1 / 2 / 2 - Aquaball
+  - Glenn - Defend (or 2 / 2 if ahead of AP)
-- Leena - Aquaball
+  - Leena - AquaBall
+  - Glenn - 2 / 2 - AquaBeam
 - Use the Heal with Consumables Option
 - **SPLIT AFTER THE WIN MENU**